October 2, 2013

 Continue the praise and non-food rewards.
 Your cat will learn that if she keeps offering desired behaviors, eventually she'll get what she wants—your praise and an occasional treat.

-- Don't force a behavior.
 Don't pick your cat up and take her to the scratching post or litter box to get her to use them.
-She won't understand what you're doing and will likely get frightened and run away.
+She won't understand what you're doing, and she'll probably be frightened.

-- Don't turn your cat into a beggar.
 Use treats only for training.
-If you give your cat a treat every time she paws you,, she'll quickly learn that pawing=treat and won't leave you alone.
+If you give your cat a treat every time she paws you, she'll quickly learn that pawing = treat, and she'll never leave you alone.